 Welcome to the Take Charge of Your Home series from Direct Energy!
 Hiring a professional to perform household maintenance may offer convenience and peace of mind, but you can do many of these jobs yourself with no experience or special tools.
 And in the process, you’ll save money, learn about how your home works and gain a sense of accomplishment from a DIY task done well!

-That’s a bad idea, of course.
-Like most appliances, water heaters require periodic maintenance in order to maximize energy efficiency and the lifespan of the unit.
-A neglected water heater may keep hot water flowing for a few years, but it will gradually cause your utility bills to creep higher and will eventually fail altogether.
+Your water heater is one of those appliances that is easy to take for granted.
+It’s out of sight, out of mind, and can do its job for years on end without any maintenance at all.
+You might only think of it when something goes wrong.
+However, like most appliances, water heaters require periodic maintenance in order to maximize energy-efficiency and extend the lifespan of the unit.
+A neglected water heater may keep hot water flowing for a few years, but will gradually cause your utility bills to creep higher and eventually it will fail altogether.

 The best way to protect your investment is to have your water heater serviced annually by a licensed plumber.
 A good plumber will conduct a full inspection for rust, leaks and other problems, test the thermostat and valves, replace the anode rod to prevent corrosion and flush the tank.
 But that last task — flushing the tank — is one you may want to perform yourself as often as every few months, depending on the mineral content of your local water supply.
 Learning how to flush a water heater on your own can save you a lot of money over time.

-Why Should I Flush My Water Heater?
+Should I Drain My Water Heater Periodically?

-In neglected water heaters, this sediment can accumulate and calcify, making it difficult to remove.
+Periodically flushing out the lime and other sediments in the water heater tank improves the heater’s efficiency and lifespan.
+In neglected water heaters, sediment can accumulate and calcify, making it difficult to remove.
 This can get so bad that the entire unit may need to be replaced.
 But if you flush your tank regularly, you can prevent sediment from causing problems.

 Before You Begin a Water Heater Flush